Stolarz, Getzlaf help Ducks sweep Sharks with 4-1 win

 Erik Karlsson’s goal with the goalie pulled late in the third was the only time San Jose got one past Stolarz in the two-game series.

+“We made it easy on him,” forward Tomas Hertl said.
+“He made a couple of good saves, but we should be harder around the net and more hungry for goals. … The past two games wasn’t good enough for us.”

-The Sharks lost four of five games on a homestand against Anaheim and Los Angeles, the bottom two teams in the West Division, to put a dent in their dwindling playoff hopes.
+The Sharks lost four of five games on a homestand against Anaheim and Los Angeles, the bottom two teams in the West Division.
+San Jose entered the homestand on a four-game winning streak, but were dealt a big blow to their playoff hopes.

 San Jose is four points behind St. Louis for the final playoff spot.

+“We were on the top of the mountain a couple of weeks ago and now we’re scraping the bottom of the barrel,” coach Bob Boughner said.
+“This is tough because every game is important. … It’s a squandered opportunity.”

 Getzlaf got the Ducks going in the first after a turnover by Karlsson in the defensive zone.
 Getzlaf beat Ryan Donato for position in front and tapped in a pass from Troy Terry for his first goal since March 6.